The Foundation Trust's Board of Directors

-She is also a Chartered Scientist, Chartered Biologist and a Fellow of both the Institute of Biomedical Science and the Institute of Biology.
+Grace is a Professor of Medical Microbiology [part-time] at Bradford University where she has held a range of senior academic roles including senior Pro-Vice-Chancellor.
+She is a Chartered Scientist, a Chartered Biologist and a Fellow of both the Institute of Biomedical Science and the Institute of Biology.

-Grace became a Partner Governor at Bradford Teaching Hospitals in 2004 representing the University of Bradford until her appointment to non-executive director on December 1, 2009.
+Grace became a Partner Governor at Bradford Teaching Hospitals in 2004 representing the University of Bradford until her appointment as non-executive director on December 1, 2009.

 Mr John Waterhouse, Non-Executive Director